MonishKrishna2009/Apatite-Bot/readme.md

 ⚡ Discord bot for esports matchmaking, community management, and moderation.

-A Discord bot built with [discord.js v14](https://discord.js.org) and MongoDB, designed for ticketing, player/team matchmaking (LFP/LFT), logging, and moderation tools.
-Perfect for gaming communities and esports servers.

 > [!IMPORTANT]
 > This project is actively maintained and production-ready.
 The LFP/LFT system is fully implemented and stable.
 > Here is the [development roadmap](./GitAssets/docs/Development-roadmap.md) for this project!